Anna-Vas/goto-school-2017/README.md

 - wave

+## Bots

+There are some specific programs in this directory that were created for a bot fight at GoTo school.
+They were used inside a particular infrastructure and that's why all programs in this directory contain functions only.

+At every step program gets three parameters: `x` and `y` are current coords and `field` is a list of all rows and columns with information about bots at every spot and their health points.
+If there is no bot at some spot, it's `field[x][y]` will be `0`.
+Othrewise, it'll be equal to health points amount of this bot.

+There are 8 possible actions at each step: `go_up`, `go_down`, `go right`, `go_left` (bot moves one spot in given direction), `fire_up`, `fire_down`, `fire_right` and `fire_left` (bot starts shooting in given directions; if there's another bot in this direction, he starts losing one health point per step).
+If bot tries to move or shoot to the wall (for example, it's in the up left corner and tries to move or shoot up or right), nothing happens.

+If bot loses all health points, it dies (loses ability to move and shoot).
+In case of some error in program, bot crashes which is basically similar to death.
+Bots get score for damaging and killing other bots and lose some score (but not all) in case of death or crash.

 ## Events

 It was supposed to be a site with some upcoming events (as an example I used three films that were about to have a premiere in Russia at the moment I was creating this site) where people would be able to sign up for these events.
 It was my first site that used a database ([MongoDB](https://www.mongodb.com/)).
 Web application is based on [Tornado](https://www.tornadoweb.org/en/stable/).
 Later I created dockerfile for this site.